istio/istio.io/_docs/concepts/service-model.md

 type: markdown
 ---

-The Istio model of a microservice is independent of how it is represented in the underlying platform (Kubernetes, Mesos, CloudFoundry, etc.).
+The Istio model of a service is independent of how it is represented in the underlying platform (Kubernetes, Mesos, CloudFoundry, etc.).
 Platform-specific adapters are responsible for populating the internal model representation with various fields, from the metadata found